saurabh2mishra/airflow-notes/README.md

 # If varibale is simply saved in this format key1 = value1, then we use
 get_key1 = Variable.get("key1")

+# Similarly we can set the variables in metadata database.
+Variable.set("my_key", "my_value")

 ```
 **Accessing via command line**